samapriya/awesome-gee-community-datasets/docs/projects/bii_africa.md

 # Biodiversity Intactness Index (BII) for sub-Saharan Africa

 !!! note
-    The associated paper has been accepted and is awaiting publication.
-The citation will be updated accordingly upon publication.
+    The associated paper has been accepted and is awaiting publication in a few hours.

 The Biodiversity Intactness Index (BII) is an indicator of ecosystem condition that assesses the impact of human land uses and activities on the abundance of a wide variety of species contributing diverse functions, capturing the multidimensional nature of biodiversity in a way that can be compared across multiple scales and time periods.
 It indicates the average remaining proportion of 'intact' populations of indigenous species in a particular area, relative to a pre-colonial/industrial reference state, on a scale from zero (nothing remains) to 1 (intact).